smartcontractkit/external-adapters-js/README.md

 4. Now you should have a test that does not do any HTTP requests during execution.

 For more information, see the [Jest docs.](https://jestjs.io/docs/cli)

+#### Adding Provider API rate limits

+When adding a new adapter the tiers from that provider will need to be added to the [static configurations](packages/core/bootstrap/src/lib/provider-limits/limits.json) under the `NAME` given to the adapter.